 Moving Out with Children Post-Divorce

 In some cases, keeping the family home after divorce is not the best option for either of the spouses or the children.
 When this is the situation, custodial parents often need to find a new home for them and their children to live.
 Leaving a family home and moving into a new environment can be hard for children regardless of their age, especially given all the other changes they are experiencing after their parents have divorced.
-Moving to a new home with children has challenges, but here are some ways parents can make the transition to the new space smoother for everyone involved.
+Moving to a new home with children has challenges, but there are some ways parents can make the transition to the new space smoother for everyone involved.

 There are many things to consider when divorcing and finances are included on this list.
 If the home was purchased with two incomes, one ex-spouse may not be able to afford to keep it on his or her own.
 In addition to the mortgage payment, property taxes, and homeowner insurance, expenses include utilities, maintenance, and repairs.
+Having a budget and looking at the numbers to determine how and if you can stick to it are essential to knowing what the best decision is for your family.

 Know the Laws Regarding Post-Divorce Relocation